Regulatory Information

 We are committed to providing a high-quality legal service to our clients and have an unwavering commitment to obtain a positive outcome.
 When something goes wrong, we need you to tell us about it.
 This will help us to sort out any mistakes or misunderstandings, and to improve our standards of service.

-If you have a complaint, please raise the problem with the lawyer responsible for your matter, or if you prefer, our complaints partner, namely Dean Jones dean.jones@joneschase.com.
-Please note that there is no charge for complaints handling.
+If you have a complaint, please raise your concerns with the lawyer responsible for your matter, or if you prefer, our Client Care Partner, namely Dean Jones dean.jones@joneschase.com.

 What will happen next?